 - The sponsor can conduct a clinical trial after receiving approval from the FDA-recognized ethics committee.
 Sounds simple?
 Well, not so much.
 Here is why.

-- Click here to know about Thailand’s latest approved IRB list.
+- Click here to learn about Thailand’s latest approved IRB list.

 - That means, if your clinical trial has approval from an ethics committee, not from this list, then you’ll need to go for another EC application to one of the FDA-recognized ethics committees.